Tritibellum/minimal-nvidia-gentoo/README.md

 - Desktop Enviroment
     - DWM (suckless window manager)

-## WARNING: DO NOT GIT CLONE THIS UNLESS YOU KNOW WHAT YOU'RE DOING!!!
+## SHORT DESCRIPTION

-this is my minimal nvidia gpu + amd cpu gentoo configuration files, meant to be kept minimal in disk, memory usage, and portage packages to compile, while also making sure to keep as perfomant as possible! everything that i will be doing will be kept in this github repository, to backup most of the settings i come upon and to redo everything when i need to :3
+this is my minimal nvidia gpu + amd cpu gentoo configuration files, with the main objetive of heavily slimming down gentoo in number of portage packages and performance.

-## shoutout page
+# shoutout page
 shoutout to [RusselsTeap0t](https://www.reddit.com/r/Gentoo/comments/150r74m/guide_hyprland_nvidia_extremely_minimal_gentoo/
 ) for making a minimal nvidia gentoo guide (beware that the guide is for **intel cpu** users!)

 shoutout to [FictitiousExistence](https://gitlab.com/fictitiousexistence-public/dinit-gentoo/) for having most of the dinit services for gentoo (in case you're looking for services, go to that link)

+## TODO

+- switching systemd udev to mdev